gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 Using **non-blocking** sends and receives allows one to **overlap computations with communication**, however **DO NOT** modify the send buffer or read from the receive buffer until the messages have completed.
 To know if a message has completed check with [`MPI_Wait`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Wait.3.php) or [`MPI_Test`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Test.3.php).
 To allow the greatest flexibility to optimize the message passing for particular use cases a number of send and receive functions have been defined which incorporate different combinations of **Synchronous**, **Buffered**, and **Blocking**/**Non-blocking** messaging.

-Lets have a look at some of the available send and receive functions.
+Let's have a look at some of the available send and receive functions.
 #### Sends
 - [`MPI_Send`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Send.3.php): blocking, buffering or synchronous send.
 Buffering or synchronous depend on size of message and MPI library implementor's choice.
 - [`MPI_Ssend`](https://www.open-mpi.org/doc/v3.1/man3/MPI_Ssend.3.php): blocking, synchronous send with no buffering.